Projects: Potentially perfect launching pads for building a better-feeling career.

 Subscribe here so I can let you know when it’s out.
 By subscribing, you’ll get a free workbook to get clear about a better-feeling career.

 I’ve dreamed off and on about running a community center since I was a teenager.
 Now, it’s time for that dream to come to life.
-I’m launching it online and am planning on bringing people together in person in community-based venues.
+I’m launching it online and am planning on bringing people together in community-based venues across the country, eventually, and finding the center at least one brick and mortar home.

 The center’s mission is to promote worker welfare in America.
-More specifically, it will strive to help existing U.S.-based small business owners make more money and build wealth, and help aspiring business owners—particularly career changers over 40—get started in that direction.
-It will also strive to help people gain and stay in good health (and not lose wages due to illness), and to improve working conditions for exploited U.S. workers.
+More specifically, it will strive to help existing small business owners to make more money and build wealth, and help aspiring business owners—particularly workers over 40—to get started in that direction.
+The center will also strive to help people gain and stay in good health (and not lose wages due to illness or lose savings due to medical bills), and to improve conditions for exploited—including enslaved—workers in the U.S.

-The center plans to meet its mission through small business marketing—with a focus on businesses in food, fashion, and health and wealth creation—and by offering low-cost information products and in-person trainings to help aspiring business owners get started, and to connect them with health- and wealth-building resources, whether people, trainings or information.
+The center plans to meet its mission primarily through public service storytelling, including marketing selected nonprofits and emerging for-profit businesses, with a focus on businesses in food, fashion and founded by people over 40.
+The center also plans to connect existing and aspiring business owners and other members of its community to resources, whether health, wealth and career coaches and mentors, low-cost information products or trainings.
 The center will strive to promote worker welfare more generally by creating advertising campaigns to engage consumers to leverage their spending power to “encourage” big businesses with bad practices to reform.

-The center hopes to attract people who are passionate, or curious, about telling stories for the purpose of uniting people and improving lives, people who are intent on, or considering, improving their own lives through small business ownership, and people who are keen on connecting with other people in person—across cultures and generations—to socialize, break bread, grapple with issues and/or learn new skills.
+The center will welcome all who are interested, but hopes to primarily attract connectors: people who love bringing people together and/or love making discoveries and “connecting” their finds to family and friends.
+Whether connectors or not, the center also hopes to attract people in the following three groups: people who are passionate, or curious, about telling stories and using design for the purpose of uniting people and improving lives, people who are intent on, or considering, improving their own lives through small business ownership, and people who are keen on interacting with others in person—across cultures and generations—to socialize, break bread, grapple with issues and/or learn new skills.

 If this center sounds like it’s for you, click here to sign up now so that you won’t miss a thing.